britt421/GifTastic/README.md

 How users can get started with the project:
 A user would simply type a name into the search bar to create a button.
 Then the user clicks on the button to generate 10 GIFs that are related to the name that they added to the collection of buttons.

-Where users can get help with your project:

 Who maintains and contributes to the project:
 I am the only person who maintains and contributes to this project.